Struggling with how to add Google Translate to your website?

 3. Configure Your Front-End Language Switcher

-However, TranslatePress also gives you the option to move the language picker to a different location and/or change its behavior (such as choosing whether or not to show flags for each language).
+However, TranslatePress also gives you the option to move the language dropdown to a different location and/or change its behavior (such as choosing whether or not to show flags for each language).

-To place your language switcher, you get the following options:
+Apart from the floating selector that is enabled by default, to place your language switcher, you also get the following options:

 - A dedicated menu item that you can add to any WordPress menu (Appearance → Menus).

-- A shortcode that you can add to a sidebar or footer widget or anywhere else on your site.
+- A shortcode (or Gutenberg block) that you can add to a sidebar or footer widget or anywhere else on your site.